-Takeda's exposure to the risk of changes in benchmark interest rates and foreign exchange rate relates to the outstanding debts with floating interest rates as well as the trade and other receivables due from customers that Takeda has the option to factor.
-Takeda uses interest rate swaps, forward interest rate contracts, and cross currency interest rate swaps that fix the amount of future payments to manage interest and foreign exchange rate risks through cash flow hedge strategies.
+Takeda's exposure to the risk of changes in benchmark interest rates and foreign exchange rate relates to the debts with floating interest rates as well as the trade and other receivables due from customers that Takeda has the option to factor.
+Takeda uses interest rate swaps, forward interest rate, cross currency interest rate swaps that fix the amount of future payments to manage interest and foreign exchange rate risks through cash flow hedge strategies.
 Takeda may also use derivatives that effectively convert its fixed rate debt to floating through fair-value hedge strategies.
 The following summarizes interest rate swaps, forward interest rate contracts, and cross currency interest rate swaps designated as cash flow hedges as of March 31:

 JPY (millions) As of March 31

-Contract amount Contract amount to be settled in more Contract amount than one year Fa
+Contract amount Contract amount to be settled in more than one year Fair value

-2023 ¥ 1,098,862 ¥ 1,048,862 ¥ 44,042
+Contract amount than one year Tan value

-2024 1,322,069 1,052,069 101,128
+2024 ¥ 1,322,069 ¥ 1,052,069 ¥ 101,128

+2025 1,103,099 829.089 70.291

 The fair values of Takeda's financial instrument holdings are analyzed to determine their sensitivity to interest rate changes.
-Our analysis shows that if there were a 1% change in interest rates, as of March 31, 2023 and 2024, the hypothetical impact on net income would not be material.
+Our analysis shows that if there were a 1% change in interest rates, as of March 31, 2024 and 2025, the hypothetical impact on net income would not be material.
 This analysis assumes that all other variables, in particular foreign currency exchange rates, remain constant.